davidsbond/homelab/README.md

 ## Node maintenance

-The [crontab](./crontab) file at the root of the repository is used on all nodes in the cluster, it describes scheduled tasks that clear out temporary and old files on the filesystem (/tmp, /var/log etc) and performs package upgrades on a weekly basis.
+The [hack](./hack) diretory at the root of the repository contains files used on all nodes in the cluster, it contains a [crontab](./hack/crontab) file that describes scheduled tasks that clear out temporary and old files on the filesystem (/tmp, /var/log etc) and performs package upgrades on a weekly basis.
 It will also prune container images that are no longer in use.

 The crontab file can be deployed to all nodes using the `make install-cron-jobs` recipe.
 This command will copy over the contents of the local crontab file to each node via SSH.
 You need to have used `ssh copy-key-id` for each node so you don't